temporalio/documentation/docs/typescript/how-to-strucutre-a-project-in-typescript.md

 - Workflows
 - Activities
 - Worker that executes Workflows and Activities
-- A script to execute a Workflow (using a Temporal Client)
+- Code that uses the Client to execute a Workflow

 Activities cannot be in the same file as Workflows and must be separately registered.
 Activities may be retried, so you may need to use [idempotency keys](https://stripe.com/blog/idempotency) for critical side effects.